ddsky/spoonacular-api-clients/ruby/docs/DefaultApi.md

 require 'openapi_client'

 api_instance = OpenapiClient::DefaultApi.new
-ingredient_list = 'ingredient_list_example' # String | The ingredient list of the recipe, one ingredient per line.
+instructions = 'instructions_example' # String | The recipe's instructions.
-servings = 3.4 # Float | The number of servings.
 opts = {
   view: 'view_example', # String | How to visualize the equipment, either \\\"grid\\\" or \\\"list\\\".
   default_css: true, # Boolean | Whether the default CSS should be added to the response.